 - As it stores unstructured data of video and audio forms.
 It helps users to stream audio and video files.

 - We need azure storage to take a backup of data and restore the system so that in case of disaster system can recover easily.

 - Azure blob storage not only stores data but to make access faster it has the ability of distributed access.

 While using Azure Blob storage to store the data one must know how blob storage works and organize the data so that to build the app user can use the required storage resources provided by the blob.

 There are three types of resources available in the Azure blob as below:

-1. The Storage Account
+1. Storage Account

-To use Microsoft Azure services users are provided with the unique namespace in Azure for your data.
+To use Microsoft Azure services users are provided with a unique namespace in Azure for your data.
 Whenever a user stores some data on the azure storage that data has some address that contains your unique account name.
 The base address of the object in the storage account is the combination of the account name and the azure storage blob endpoint.
 To organize blob data single storage account is enough.

 Suppose your storage account name is: myeducbastorage

 Then by default blob storage is: http://myeducbastorage.blob.core.windows.net